Crime Analysis and Prevention

 Students already enrolled in the Criminal Justice Master of Science program must be in good academic standing according to the School of Criminal Justice and Graduate School Handbooks.

-Upon completion of the certificate, students will be prepared to work as police officers, managers, and crime analysts in law enforcement organizations.
+Upon completion of the certificate, students will have the introductory knowledge necessary for work in the crime analysis and prevention subfield within law enforcement organizations.

 International Students must submit TOEFL scores in alignment with the Graduate School requirements.